Contact us today for your Free Quote

 Government surveys and other research

-Relatively speaking, Britain tends to care quite a lot about the environment, as suggested by its consistently high ranking environmental performance metrics.
-But how widespread is it?
-UK Government surveys state that as of 2022, climate change was a concern for 74% of respondents, changing only slightly from 75% in 2021.
+Relatively speaking, Britain tends to care quite a lot about the environment, as suggested by its consistently high-ranking environmental performance metrics.
+Having said this, UK Government surveys also state that as of 2022, climate change was a concern for 74% of respondents, changing only slightly from 75% in 2021.

-It’s pretty evident from this UK government survey data that climate anxiety is established and widespread in the UK.
-However, more comprehensive sources further suggest that some groups of people are more concerned about the environment, and more likely to experience climate anxiety than others.
+With this in mind, it’s pretty evident that concern for the climate is established in the UK.
+However, comprehensive studies further suggest that some age groups are more engaged with the matter and more likely to experience climate anxiety than others.

 Think about joining groups – to talk about it